Coronavirus and Meetings

 Committed Convention Centers, CVBs and More

 The list of organizations committing to the GBAC Star accreditation continues to grow.
-Nearly a dozen convention centers have announce plans to pursue the program, including the Phoenix Convention Center, Los Angeles Convention Center, San Diego Convention Center, Georgia World Congress Center and the New Orleans Ernest N. Morial Convention Center.
+Among the convention centers that have announced plans to pursue the program are the Phoenix Convention Center, Savannah Convention Center and the Walter E. Washington Convention Center.

 Visit Dallas and the Dallas Tourism Public Improvement District announced in early May that the Kay Bailey Hutchison Convention Center and several city-owned venues will be part of its GBAC Star certification efforts.
 Las Vegas followed suit, with the Las Vegas Convention and Visitors Authority and Las Vegas Convention Center announcing plans to pursue the certification.

-In Columbus, Ohio, a city-wide initiative is underway.
+In Columbus, Ohio, a citywide initiative is underway.
 According to the city's CVB, Experience Columbus, at least one partner in the event venue, transportation, lodging and attractions sectors has signed on.
 Meanwhile, the Palm Beaches plans to have more than 150 hotels GBAC Star certified, along with the local convention center, airport and a handful of cultural institutions.
+Baltimore is the latest city to announce plans to pursue the program.

 "It'll be a gold standard, and it should be because it's scientifically based and endorsed," said Simon.
 "We've already certified dozens of technicians and we're certifying more every day.
 What we're doing here with GBAC is making people feel safe, so they actually come to an event.
 Announcing you're going to have an event is great, but without exhibitors or attendees, it can't happen.
 They're the lifeblood, so we need to make sure the exhibitor and the attendee feel safe to come."